sourcegraph/about/handbook/engineering/code-intelligence/code-walkthrough.md

 # Code walkthrough

-The following page details how we approach the technical hiring within the Code Intelligence team instead of take home projects.
+The following page details how we approach technical hiring within the Code Intelligence team instead of take home projects.

 ### What is the day to day engineering experience at Sourcegraph?
 - We're often reading code we haven't written.